USGS-R/inlmisc/README.md

 Usage
 -----

-Examples are given in the help files within this package.
+Examples are given in the package help pages.
 To access this documentation, run:

     library("inlmisc")